HilscherAutomation/netPI-raspbian/README.md

 ### Container access

 The container automatically starts the SSH server.
-For a SSH session use a SSH client such as [putty](http://www.putty.org/) with the netPI IP address (@mapped SSH host port number).
+For a SSH terminal session use a SSH client such as [putty](http://www.putty.org/) with the netPI IP address (@mapped SSH host port number).

 Use the credentials `pi` as user and `raspberry` as password when asked and you are logged in as non-root user `pi`.